TOPIC: What Is The Best Workout To Increase Speed And Agility?

 There are many ways you can increase your speed depending on many attributes such as your level of fitness, training experience, body composition etc.

-Improving technique requires a coach to analyze, critique and suggest improvements whether that coach be physically present at your training sessions or not (i.e. posting videos of your training sessions online to your coach is an option).
+Improving technique requires a coach to analyze, critique and suggest improvements whether that coach is physically present at your training sessions or not (i.e. posting videos of your training sessions online to your coach is an option).

 For the untrained athlete the quickest way to increase linear speed (as well as agility) is through improvements in body composition (i.e. losing fat if overweight or increasing muscle mass if underweight) and GPP (stands for general physical preparation i.e. in the case of sprinting boosting general fitness and relative body strength).